Investment Office · · 24 min read

 • The gross asset threshold for qualifying corporations rose from $50 million to $75 million

-• A new tiered holding period means investors can now get partial benefits earlier: 50% exclusion after 3 years, 75% after 4 years, and 100% after 5 years
+• A new tiered holding period means you can now get partial benefits earlier: 50% exclusion after 3 years, 75% after 4 years, and 100% after 5 years

 At full exclusion, $15 million in capital gains becomes completely federal tax-free.
 That's roughly $3.6 million in tax savings at the top rate.
 Not trivial.

 Beyond QSBS, there's the step-up in basis at death.
-PE holdings can reset their cost basis when passed to heirs, eliminating unrealized gains from a tax perspective.
+PE holdings can reset their cost basis when passed to heirs, eliminating unrealised gains from a tax perspective.
 And the right structures (family partnerships, trusts, carried interest arrangements) can shift substantial value without triggering gift taxes.
+For founders thinking about how tax structures interact with jurisdictional choices, PE adds another layer of planning opportunity.

 Private equity isn't just about chasing returns.
 For many families, a significant portion of the real return comes from effective structuring and tax management.